deezohplay/Blender_Models/README.md

-# WaterBottle_Takataka
+# Blender_Models
- A 3D model, texturing, lighting and animation of a water bottle using blender
+ A 3D model, texturing, lighting and animation of object models using blender